zehaoj/katacoda-scenarios/sentry-101/step1.md

 - **DSN** - Data Source Name.
 A DSN tells the Sentry SDK where to send events so the events are associated with the correct project.

 If you want to know more about these, you can refer to their [doc](https://docs.sentry.io/product/sentry-basics/key-terms/)

+# Learning Outcomes
+After following the whole tutorial, you should know:

+* What does Sentry do.
+* How to set up Sentry project and Python sdk.
+* How to capture errors and messages.
+* How to monitor script performance.
+* How to enrich events such as adding context, set transaction names, etc.